david-grs/cppcourse/project01/README.md

 guideline is to keep things as simple as possible &mdash; elegance comes with simplicity, and performance too, most of the time.
 Snake is a simple game, so should be your code.

+You should not need anything else than what we discussed so far: classes, references, std::vector, small and isolated compilation units.

 As earlier, I am waiting for your pull requests.
 Don't edit directly the files, create a directory with your name to avoid conflicts.

 Deadline: Tuesday, 21st August